-These columns represent awards under the NI Holdings, Inc. 2017 Stock and Incentive Plan.
-Awards are PSUs or RSUs.
+(1) These columns represent awards under the NI Holdings, Inc. 2017 Stock and Incentive Plan.
+Awards are PSUs or RSUs, as applicable.

-(2) Value was determined using the December 31, 2018 closing price of our common stock of \$15.73.
+(2) Value was determined using the December 31, 2020 closing price of our common stock of \$16.42.

-(3) This RSU award was granted on December 1, 2017 and vests in five equal annual installments beginning on March 1, 2018.
+(3) This RSU award was granted on December 1, 2017 and vests in five equal annual installments beginning on March 1, 2018 and through March 1, 2022.

-(4) This RSU award was granted on March 1, 2018 and vests in five equal annual installments on each of the first five anniversaries of the grant date.
+(4) This RSU award was granted on March 1, 2018 and vests in five equal annual installments on each of the first five anniversaries of the grant date, through March 1, 2023.

 (5) This PSU award was granted on March 1, 2018 and vests on the third anniversary of the grant date, subject to the level of achievement with respect to the applicable performance targets.
-In accordance with Instruction 3 to Regulation S-K Item 402(p)(2), the values for this award in columns (i) and (j) are reported at target levels, as the Company's book value cumulative growth for 2018 exceeded the applicable performance target through the first year of the three-year performance period.
-The ultimate payout under this PSU is based on a final determination of performance during the full 2018-2020 performance period, which is not yet determinable and which may differ from the performance level required to be disclosed in this table.
+In accordance with Instruction 3 to Regulation S-K Item 402(p)(2), the values for this award in columns (i) and (j) are reported at maximum levels, as the Company's growth in adjusted book value per share for 2018 through 2020 exceeded the applicable performance target.
+The ultimate payout under this PSU is based on a final determination of performance during the full 2018-2020 performance period, which has been determined and is discussed under Incentive Awards above.